Olympus E-M1 vs Pentax K-3 II

 Review summary: Olympus E-M1 vs Pentax K-3 II

 So what is the bottom line?
-Is there a clear favorite between the Olympus E-M1 and the Pentax K-3 II?
-A synthesis of the relative strong points of each of the models is listed below.
+Is the Olympus E-M1 better than the Pentax K-3 II or vice versa?
+Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Olympus OM-D E-M1:

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - More framing info: Has an electronic viewfinder that displays shooting data.

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.74x vs 0.63x).

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.